 Pizza delivery guy Daniel loves cars and driving fast and decides to change his job to a taxi driver using his specially modified car.
 When he unwittingly gives a high-speed ride to a police officer, he is forced to accept a deal to keep his driver’s license: a stint as the cops personal police car driver.
 Now on the other side of the law, Daniel becomes the unlikely mastermind behind an investigation into a gang of German bank robbers.

-This french action comedy is a mixed bag overall.
+This French action comedy is a mixed bag overall.
 The car chases are superbly done and shot and bring excitement to the story.
-The cast are likeable even if the subplots tend to take over at times.
+The cast is likeable even if the subplots tend to take over at times.
 The streets of Marseille are captured beautifully and director Gerard Pires keeps the film from becoming too serious in tone.
-Apparently director Luc Besson wrote the screenplay for Taxi while waiting for his Sci fi film The Fifth Element to get greenlighted in Hollywood.
+Apparently, director Luc Besson wrote the screenplay for Taxi while waiting for his Sci-fi film The Fifth Element to get green lighted in Hollywood.

 FILM: 7 PICTURE: 7.5 AUDIO: 9 EXTRAS: 5